viswanathct/declair/ReadMe.md

 ## The `Why`

-* The need for the project.
+* Allows for full stack developers to work with UI, without knowing the nuances.
+* Enables Frontend developers to focus on structure and style, instead of wiring things up and writing boilerplate code.

 ## Installation
 ```sh